Abdominal migraine: a migraine, more common in children and adolescents, that is associated with cyclic vomiting (symptoms occur about once a month).

 Spinal tap: see Lumbar puncture

-Status migrainosus: a rare and severe type of migraine that can last 72 hours or longer; the pain and nausea are so intense that people who have this type of headache must be hospitalized.
-Certain medications can cause this type migraine syndrome.
+Status migrainosus: a rare and severe type of migraine that can last 72 hours or longer; the pain and nausea are so intense that people who have this type of attack lasting longer than 72 hours, should be addressed in an urgent care or emergency department.
+In rare cases, patients may need to be hospitalized for a short period.
+Certain medications can cause this type of migraine syndrome.

 Stress: your reaction to any change that requires you to adjust or respond